DrewJay/VectorCommander/README.md

 # VectorCommander

-This project includes configurable Variational AutoEncoder.
+This project includes configurable Variational AutoEncoder which can be customized and trained.
+Part of the project is also file src/analysis.py which contains utilization of trained model and methods performing vector operations over latent spaces.
 VectorCommander supports classical approach using KL-divergence regularization loss, or AAE approach using discriminative loss.